chmodxxx/ASIS-FINALS-2017/README.md

 https://golem.asisctf.com/article?name=../../../../../../etc/uwsgi/apps-enabled/golem_proj.ini was showing main script path file <br>

 leaking that we can see that all parameters are kind of sanitized except token, which was then printed , looks like server side template injection<br>
-All I had to do is create local flask app, forge my token with payload, and send it to the application<br><br>
+All I had to do is create local flask app, forge my token using the key which was in the python file with payload, and send it to the application<br><br>

 Payload : <br>
 ```